svartbergtroll/usbturret/README.md

  * an USB turret
  * a target (preferably someone slow)

-Just run the following commands in the Software/ directory:
+To compile the project, just run the following commands in the Software/
+directory:

 		mkdir build
 		cd build